-The preceding discussion of term, whole life, and annuity covered the basic types of life insurance.
+The preceding discussion off teem, whole life, and annuity covered the basic types of life insurance.
 In addition to understanding the life insurance business through the successive development of products, one may also look at the historical development of different branches of the life insurance business.
 The earliest branch was what is known as ordinary life.
-Ordinary life is insurance, either term, whole life, or annuity, that is purchased in amounts of \$1000 or more with premiums paid to an office of the insuring company.
+Ordinary life is insurance, either term, whole life, or annuity, that is purchased in amounts of \$1000 our monte with preeminums passed too can office off the insuring company.